R0X4R/ssrf-tool/README.md

     echo "https://www.twitter.com" | getJS -complete | ssrf-tool -domains domains -silent=false -brute=true -gen=true -patterns patterns.txt  -parameters params.txt
     ```

-    Can be used with other tools like subfinder & amass

 + **Testing The Paths**

     ```sh
     ssrf-tool -domains domains -silent=false -patterns patterns.txt -paths=true  -brute=false -payloads ssrf.txt
     ```

-    Can be used with other tools like subfinder & amass

 + **Testing Parameters with waybackurls**